NASA-AMMOS/slim-cli/CONTRIBUTING.md

 Security vulnerabilities should **not** be filed to the regular issue tracking system.

-Report your security vulnerabilities to (see contact links): [INSERT SECURITY CONTACT LINK HERE]
+Report your security vulnerabilities to the project maintainers directly.

 Please be sure to:
 * Indicate the severity of the vulnerability